MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/html5.md

 ---
 description: See guides for HTML5 APIs suppoorted in Microsoft Edge like the File and Selection APIs.
-title: Dev guide: HTML5 - Microsoft Edge Development
+title: Dev guide - HTML5 - Microsoft Edge Development
 author: libbymc
 ---